thomasgrz/lschallenge/README.md

 2. One to GET Leagues in need of sponsorship from

 ## Connect your local database
-SportSponsor requires a local PostgresQL database to store and query data from.
+SportSponsor requires a local PostgresQL database named `teams` to store and query data from.

 Navigate to the .env file in the root directory and change the DATABASE_URL like so:
 ```